Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties: Introduction

-Our primary focus regarding matroid realization spaces is centered on the challenge of determining their irreducible decomposition.
-As noted in \cite{knutson2013positroid}, this represents a difficult task in general, and the existing literature offers limited insights.
-The most meaningful result in this direction was given in \cite{nazir2012connectivity}, where the irreducibility of realization spaces associated with inductively connected line arrangements was demonstrated.
-Recently, this result was extended in \cite{guerville2023connectivity}, proving that, for these cases, the moduli space of the line arrangement is isomorphic to a Zariski open subset of a complex space of known dimension.
-Moreover, an explicit parametrization of the moduli space was provided.
-In this paper, we introduce the families of solvable and nilpotent matroids, assess their realizability, and study the irreducible decomposition of their realization spaces.
-The family of solvable matroids is quite broad, including almost all the examples treated in the literature, and they serve as a natural generalization of the family of inductively connected line arrangements to higher dimensions.
-On the other hand, nilpotent matroids are defined as a natural extension of the family of forest configurations, introduced in \cite{clarke2021matroid}, to higher dimensions.
+In this paper, we introduce the families of solvable and nilpotent matroids, and study the irreducible decomposition of their realization spaces.
+The family of solvable matroids is quite extensive, encompassing nearly all examples discussed in the literature and serving as a natural generalization of inductively connected line arrangements \cite{nazir2012connectivity} to higher dimensions.
+On the other hand, nilpotent matroids are defined as a natural extension of forest configurations \cite{clarke2021matroid} to higher dimensions.

 Matroid varieties were first introduced in \cite{gelfand1987combinatorial} and have since been widely studied; see~e.g.~\cite{clarke2021matroid,sidman2021geometric,Fatemeh3}.
 These varieties naturally extend the notion of matroid realization spaces, by defining them as their Zariski closure.
-These varieties play a fundamental role in the study of determinantal varieties in commutative algebra, \cite{bruns2003determinantal,clarke2020conditional,clarke2021matroid,herzog2010binomial,pfister2019primary}, and have profound implications in conditional independence (CI) models in algebraic statistics, \cite{clarke2021matroid,clarke2020conditional,clarke2022conditional,caines2022lattice, mohammadi2018prime, ene2013determinantal}.
+These varieties play a fundamental role in the study of determinantal varieties in commutative algebra, \cite{bruns2003determinantal,clarke2020conditional,clarke2021matroid,herzog2010binomial,pfister2019primary}, and have applications in conditional independence (CI) models in algebraic statistics, \cite{clarke2021matroid,clarke2020conditional,clarke2022conditional,caines2022lattice, mohammadi2018prime, ene2013determinantal}.
 The central challenge regarding matroid varieties is to compute their defining equations, or equivalently, the ideals of the matroid varieties, $I_{M}$, and to provide a combinatorial interpretation of these polynomials.
-The classical method for attaining this goal is provided in \cite{sidman2021geometric}, where the authors computed some polynomials within this ideal via the Grassmann-Cayley algebra, offering a combinatorial approach.
-Recently, in \cite{Fatemeh4}, a new method for constructing such polynomials was given, relying on the liftability technique.
-Moreover, a complete set of defining equations for paving matroids without points of degree greater than two was given.
+The classical method for computing such polynomials is via the Grassmann-Cayley algebra; see e.g.~\cite{computationalgorithms,sidman2021geometric}.
+Recently, in \cite{Fatemeh4}, a new method for constructing such polynomials was given, relying on the liftability technique; see also~\cite{richter2011perspectives}.